 This wasn’t the first time ESO’s locations have inspired music production; in 2012, Simon Lowery collaborated with British synthpop band Erasure on Fill Us With Fire, an exclusive song and music video to celebrate ESO’s 50th anniversary.
 The VLT telescopes were employed as a breathtaking background there too.

 Besides giving the public a glimpse into life at ESO, recording the ESO Song was a lot of fun for everyone involved — even if some of them took more than a little encouragement to wave their arms in the air!
 It may not be the astronomical music that the ancient Greeks knew, but the ESO song is an invitation to see the human side of astronomy, and the passion that the observatory employees have for progressing our understanding of the Universe we live in.

 |12||Diameter (in metres) of the largest ALMA dishes|

 |2012||Year that Erasure’s Fill Us With Fire was released|

 |18 000||Number of views that the ESO Song currently has on YouTube|

 Biography Laura Hiscott

-As a science communication intern, Laura assists ESO’s education and public outreach department with their communication of astronomy and all things ESO.
-Laura discovered at school that she very much enjoyed finding out how things work, which led her to study for a degree in physics.
+As a science communication intern, Laura assists ESO’s public outreach department with its communication of astronomy and all things ESO.
+Laura discovered at school that she very much enjoyed finding out how things work, which led her to study for a degree in Physics.
 During her time at university however, she found that what she enjoyed even more than getting to grips with a new concept, was then going and telling someone else about it.
 She explored this interest while writing about scientific phenomena and the relationship of science with society for her student science magazine, Broadsheet.